 Pass Michigan Certification Exams

-As of October 1, 2017 the basic skills exam that educators in Michigan must pass is the SAT.
+The basic skills exam that educators in Michigan must pass is the SAT.
 Previously, the Professional Readiness Exam (PRE) was required.
-If you have already taken and passed the PRE, it will still be accepted.
-However, as of September 23rd, 2017 the PRE is no longer offered.
 The required passing scores for the SAT are 530 in mathematics and 480 for evidence-based reading and writing.

 In addition to the SAT, all teacher candidates must pass the appropriate Michigan Test for Teacher Certification (MTTC).
 The exact exam you must take will vary depending on the subject and grade level you plan on earning your certification in.
 For a detailed description of required certification exams, see the Certification Types section below.